Who knew the shy little girl from Delray Beach, FL would become a bright bubbly TV personality.

 One year later, Symone transferred to WCTV’s main station in Tallahassee, FL continuing to be a driving force in the daily operations of the newsroom.
 She was also the first reporter on the scene, when a stray bullet went through the window of an Elementary School Bus in Tallahassee.
 She was also apart of team coverage when Hurricane Hermine wreaked havoc on the Gulf of Mexico.
 Outside of hard news coverage, Symone thrived in writing and producing daily pop culture segments for morning newscasts.

 After further developing an interest in lifestyle and entertainment reporting, in October of 2017 received a job offer from WAVY TV 10 in Norfolk, Virginia as the “On The Scene” Reporter.
 Symone writes, shoots, edits, and produces daily content for hour-long magazine show “The Hampton Roads Show” and WAVY.com.
-She co-created a new travel segment called “Discovering Hampton Roads in 60 Seconds” and assisted in launching WAVY's new lifestyle brand "Living Local."
+In addition, she assisted in launching WAVY's new lifestyle brand "Living Local."

 During her down time Symone enjoys traveling the world, online shopping, keeping up with her Blog “Moments with Monieluv, and mentoring young girls in the community.
 She also a member of Delta Sigma Theta Sorority Incorporated and the National Association of Black Journalists.